osbuild/image-builder-frontend/README.md

 #### API endpoints

-API endpoints are programmatically generated with the RTKQ library.
-This sections overview the steps to add new APIs and endpoints.
+API slice definitions are programmatically generated using the [@rtk-query/codegen-openapi](https://redux-toolkit.js.org/rtk-query/usage/code-generation) package.

+OpenAPI schema for the endpoints are stored in `/api/schema`.
+Their corresponding configuration files are stored in `/api/config`.
+Each endpoint has a corresponding empty API slice and generated API slice which are stored in `/src/store`.

 ##### Add a new API

-For an hypothetical API called foobar
+For a hypothetical API called foobar

-1. Download the foobar api openapi json or yaml representation under `api/schema/foobar.json`
+1. Download the foobar API OpenAPI json or yaml representation under `api/schema/foobar.json`

-2. Create a new "empty" api file under `src/store/emptyFoobarApi.ts` that has for
+2. Create a new "empty" API file under `src/store/emptyFoobarApi.ts` that has following
 content:

 ```{ts}